Analyzing Porch Group's Unusual Options Activity | Benzinga

 Analyzing Porch Group's Unusual Options Activity

-Porch Group (NASDAQ:PRCH) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $18.19 following the option alert.
+Shares of Porch Group (NASDAQ:PRCH) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $18.34.

 - Option Type: SWEEP